Loeb takes Dakar Rally stage after Sainz caught speeding

 Sanders, who lost the overall lead during a disastrous stage on Thursday, benefitted on Sunday from a two-minute penalty handed out to Mason Klein (KTM) for speeding in the road section.

-That cost the 21-year-old Californian the overall lead and allowed compatriot Skyler Howes (Husqvana) to retain first place ahead of Monday's rest day.
+That cost the 21-year-old Californian the overall lead and allowed compatriot Skyler Howes (Husqvarna) to retain first place ahead of Monday's rest day.

 Howes holds a 1min 13sec lead over Klein, who was given third in the stage.